Benjaman Kyle: Biography/memories

-Kyle also had memories of being in the Denver Metropolitan Area.
+Powell also had memories of being in the Denver Metropolitan Area.
 He had detailed memories of the subscription the University of Colorado Boulder's Norlin Library had to Restaurants & Institutions.
 He also remembered the Round the Corner Restaurant on The Hill, and the Flatirons and The Fox Theater near the Boulder campus.
-This placed Kyle in Colorado in the late 1970s to early 1980s.
-Kyle reported having memories of the controversy surrounding the construction of mass transit in Denver, at a time when the city still had no financing to proceed.
-Although the RTD Bus & Light Rail system in Denver went into operation in 1994, public debate over the construction of the system dates back to about 1980, consistent with the time period of the other memories that Kyle has of Denver and Boulder.
+This placed Powell in Colorado in the late 1970s to early 1980s.
+Powell reported having memories of the controversy surrounding the construction of mass transit in Denver, at a time when the city still had no financing to proceed.
+Although the RTD Bus & Light Rail system in Denver went into operation in 1994, public debate over the construction of the system dates back to about 1980, consistent with the time period of the other memories that Powell has of Denver and Boulder.

-More specific memories of Boulder placed Kyle there between 1976 and 1983.
+More specific memories of Boulder placed Powell there between 1976 and 1983.
 The earlier date was based on his memory that he arrived during the construction of the Pearl Street Mall in the downtown area, and shortly after the Big Thompson Canyon flood that occurred on July 31 – August 1, 1976.
 The later date was based on the year that the King Soopers grocery store chain merged with Kroger.

-Kyle had detailed knowledge of restaurant management and food preparation equipment, leading to the belief that he may have once worked in these industries.
+Powell had detailed knowledge of restaurant management and food preparation equipment, leading to the theory that he may have once worked in these industries.

-Kyle had nearly no memory of his life after the 1980s, including how he ended up in Georgia.
+Powell had nearly no memory of his life after the 1980s, including how he ended up in Georgia.
 One event he does remember is reading about the September 11 attacks.
-When asked by doctors to recall the Presidents of the United States, he was able to recall only those from the 20th century.
+When asked by doctors to recall the presidents of the United States, he only recalled those from the 20th century.
 Many of his memories he cannot describe in words and are at the tip of his tongue.